billbuchanan/esecurity/unit01_cipher_fundamentals/lab/README.md

 M<sup>e</sup> mod p

-The program should check that p is a prime number.
-Is the result of 8<sup>5</sup> mod 269 equal to 219?
+The program should check that p is a prime number.Is the  result of 8<sup>5</sup> mod 269 equal to 219?

 Yes/No